Hawkbat/VTubeStudioJS/README.md

 ## Examples

 Examples are included in the repository's `examples` folder for a React app (created with `create-react-app`) and a plain NodeJS app.

+## Breaking Changes in 3.2.0

+Version `v3.2.0` contains a minor breaking change from previous versions:

+- The `ApiClient` no longer attempts to import the `ws` package, due to complications with bundling for browser environments when the `ws` package is present in the package hierarchy.
+In NodeJS and other server environments, you must explicitly pass a WebSocket constructor via the `webSocketFactory` option.
+See the example above for reference.

 ## Breaking Changes in 3.x.x